U.S. flag

 Treatment / Management

 Somnambulism is a common arousal disorder that is primarily benign and does not require treatment.
 No clinical studies have been conducted to assess the efficacy of somnambulism treatments.
-However, scheduled waking or hypnosis exhibits the greatest benefit with the least adverse effects in cases where sleepwalking is causing distress to the patient or family.
-Scheduled waking refers to waking the patient 15-30 minutes before their usual sleepwalking time.
+However, scheduled waking or hypnosis exhibits the most significant benefit with the least adverse effects in cases where sleepwalking causes distress to the patient or their family.
+Scheduled waking refers to waking the patient 15-30 minutes before their usual time for sleepwalking.
 Hypnosis suggests that patients wake up if they touch the ground with their feet based on a similar concept of interrupting the sleepwalking phenomenon.
-Both interventions have to be practiced every day for 2 to 3 weeks.[2]
-Safety precautions like locking windows and external doors and removing breakable objects are recommended to decrease the risk of injuries.
+Both interventions must be practiced daily for 2 to 3 weeks.[2]
+Safety precautions, such as locking windows and external doors, and removing breakable objects, are recommended to decrease the risk of injuries.
 No medication has been approved to treat sleepwalking.
-Still, clinical experience indicates some benefit of gamma-aminobutyric acid (GABA) enhancing agents like clonazepam or gabapentin if taken 1 hour before sleep.
+Still, clinical experience suggests some benefit from gamma-aminobutyric acid (GABA)- enhancing agents like clonazepam or gabapentin when taken 1 hour before sleep.

 Differential Diagnosis